 I always liked to be prepared and that extra wheel lovingly called Stepney always gave me a feeling of comfort, the same comfort that I get on rubbing my belly after a great meal.
 I guess my need for a spare tire extends beyond scooters.

-I did some long distance trips on Hamara Bajaj and that spare tire sure did come handy many times.
+I did some long-distance trips on Hamara Bajaj and that spare tire sure did come handy many times.
 These were the days when just 5 Kilometer outside of suburbs of Delhi in every direction you could find Sarson Ke Khet or mustard fields.
-I still fondly remember driving all the way to SurajKund, Bawana, Narela, Alipur and other villages on outskirts of Delhi just to have some fun on the road on my scooter all alone.
+I still fondly remember driving all the way to SurajKund, Bawana, Narela, Alipur and other villages on the outskirts of Delhi just to have some fun on the road on my scooter all alone.
 At times when I was in a mood of some indulgence, we rode to the Dhabas of Murthal on GT road, to enjoy some parathas with white makkhan ( Parathas with white butter).
-I have many a yummy memory with my scooter and not all of them are related to food, some of them are related to trying to kick-start the scooter, after tilting it to a side.
-Anybody who has driven a scooter will remember how the scooter will go into a coma for no apparent reason and come back to senses only when you tilted it, recited Hanuman Chalisa ( or some other mantra) and kicked it frantically after tilting it to a side.
+I have many a yummy memory with my scooter and not all of them are related to food, some of them are related to trying to kick-start the scooter, after tilting it to side.
+Anybody who has driven a scooter will remember how the scooter will go into a coma for no apparent reason and come back to senses only when you tilted it, recited Hanuman Chalisa ( or some other mantra) and kicked it frantically after tilting it to side.

-There is even a joke how a Sardarji solved the problem of a Boeing 747 not able to take off at Palam airport.
-After all the engineers from Boeing, ISRO, NASA etc failed a Sardarji offered to help.
+There is even a joke about how a Sardarji solved the problem of a Boeing 747 not able to take off at Palam airport.
+After all the engineers from Boeing, ISRO, NASA, etc failed a Sardarji offered to help.
 He asked for a few cranes to come, tilt the Boeing 747 and then started the airplane, for that was the only way Sardarji knew of starting a vehicle.